danielaparker/jsoncons/doc/ref/json_cursor.md

 ### Examples

-The example JSON text, `book_catalog.json`, is used by the examples below.
+The example JSON text, `book_catalog.json`, is used in the example below.

 ```json
 [